 The thing is that he’s not successful because he was defiant.
 He’s successful because someone needed to be successful in these systems and in this case, he was the lucky name that took the cue.

-The Conditions are Right for Him to Succeed
+The Conditions Were Right For Him To Succeed

-The success he has had is confined to streaming and YouTube, his mainstream success has only lasted for two years, and nothing he has done is unprecedented.
+The success he has had is confined to streaming and YouTube, his mainstream success has only lasted for a short while so far, and nothing he has done is unprecedented.
 The uniqueness of his success is non-existent.